 [This article was first published on 17th March 2020, but is being updated regularly.
-Last update: 3rd May 2022.
+Last update: 17th August 2022.
 The latest updates are shown in blue.]

 We compiled all of the information we gathered on assessment at secondary level in 2020 for over 120 different qualifications into a comprehensive report: COVID-19: Guide to International Secondary Assessment in 2020.
 The report also analyses the different approaches to assessment and looks at the effects on student performance and grading.

-In 2021, education globally continued to be affected by the pandemic, and information on disruption to exams in summer 2021 can be found in our latest report: The Effects of COVID-19 on International Secondary Assessment: Summer 2021 Update.
+In 2021, education globally continued to be affected by the pandemic, and information on disruption to exams in summer 2021 can be found in our report: The Effects of COVID-19 on International Secondary Assessment: Summer 2021 Update.